-Using Slang Words Makes You Seem So Cool!
+Using Slang Words and Phrases Can Make You Cool!

-Slang words have been used for years, not as a way to sound cool, but as a natural part of human language.
-Using it appropriately in your writing will add depth and realism to your character.
+Slang words and slang phrases have been used for years, not as a way to sound cool, but as a natural part of the human language.
+Using it appropriately in your writing will add depth and realism to not only your character, but your world in general.
 The best way to properly use slang phrases in literature is to make sure you know where your creation hails from.
 Different parts of the world, even different parts of a country often have different words for different sayings.
 Knowing this and doing a little research will give you all the guidance you need.

 This article is by no means a definitive list of slang words / phrases, but my hope is that you'll find some of the more obscure and less used slang to use as you see fit.
 I suppose it's more of a jumping off point than anything else.
 I hope you find it useful, and be sure to check back every once in a while as I do plan on adding new content as I come across it in my life.
 Thanks for giving it a chance.

 - Angel Lust: the source of an erection in a corpse

 - Babysitter: a bodyguard of someone (age not important)

 - Birdwatcher: a bit of British slang referring to someone who's a spy or likes to watch in secret